Cloud Ready Solutions

 Keepit for Microsoft 365

 Keepit is a pure-SaaS backup platform and 2025 IDC MarketScape Leader for SaaS Data Protection.
 It runs on Keepit-owned infrastructure across 7 global regions (including a Sydney data centre via Equinix), completely independent of any hyperscaler.
 Immutability is built on a proprietary Merkle tree architecture.
-Pricing is approximately $1.99/user/month with unlimited retention and no egress fees.
+Australian list pricing ranges from AUD $2.63 to $4.47/user/month (Business Essentials tier, depending on seat count and contract term) with unlimited retention and no egress fees.

 DR